oceanprotocol/contracts/README.md

 npm run deploy
 ```

-Or depoly ocean-contracts on `rinkeby` network as follows:
+Or deploy to `rinkeby` network as follows:
 ```
 export MNEMONIC='YOUR MNEMONIC SHOULD BE HERE'
 # If you are using remote test or main net using Infura